A Masterpiece of Hoysala Temple Art

 In Narasimhavatara, Vishnu has a man’s torso with a lion’s face and claws.
 Narasimha in Sanskrit mean lion-man.
 He adopted this body to kill an asura named Hiranyakashipu, who wanted to take revenge on Vishnu for killing his brother Hiranyaksha in his previous avatar, i.e., Varahavatara.

 Other Incarnations of Vishnu

 The incarnations in the two images emerged during the Samudra Manthana.

 Dhanvantari is the god of medicine in Hindu mythology.
 According to the Bhagavad Purana, he is an incarnation of Vishnu, who emerged with a pot of amrita during the Samundra Manthana .

 As you can see from the image, he is carrying a kalasha (pot) with his right hand and a bowl with medicines with his left hand.
 His two missing hands most-likely carried shanka and chakra.

-Mohiniavatara is a female avatar of Vishnu and just like Dhanvantari, she also is a by-product of Samudra Manthana (Note: Moha means Infatuation for someone or crush.
+Mohiniavatara is a female avatar of Vishnu and just like Dhanvantari, she also is a by-product of Samudra Manthana (Note: Moha means Infatuation or crush.
 Mohini means a seductress).